GoogleCloudPlatform/pgadapter/README.md

     authenticate.
 Note that SSL is not included for the same reason that authentication logic is not: since all connections are local, sniffing traffic should not generally be a concern.

--q
-  * PSQL Mode.
-Use this option when fronting PSQL.
-This option will incur some performance penalties due to query matching and translation and as such is not recommended for production.
-It is further not guaranteed to perfectly match PSQL logic.
-Please only use this mode when using PSQL.

--jdbc
-  * JDBC Mode.
-Use this option when fronting the native PostgreSQL JDBC driver.
-    This option will inspect queries to look for native JDBC metadata queries and replace these with queries that are suppported by Cloud Spanner PostgreSQL databases.

 -c <multi-statementcommand>
     Runs a single command before exiting.
 This command can be comprised of multiple